 installed system-wide, running

-git clang-format origin/master will update the
+git clang-format origin/main will update the

 files in the working directory with the relevant formatting changes; don’t